This is an elective surgery. If you have any illnesses or you are in poor health, you should not have this procedure.

 You will wear a special bra or bandage to put pressure on the breasts.
 This will help to support your breasts and decrease the chance of bleeding.

 Your doctor may advise you to massage or move your implants.

 screenings to check for tears or holes in the implant.
-The screenings are typically done three years after surgery and every two years after that.
+The screenings are typically done 3 years after surgery and every 2 years after that.